 Although specific keywords may appear in multiple headlines, Google seldom displays two identical headlines on the first page of the SERPs (including both paid search ads and organic results).

-For example, Google shows the following results on their first page for the keyword how to bathe your cat:
+For example, Google shows the following results on the first page for the search query how to bathe your cat:

-Although several of the above headlines are similar, none are identical.
-As a rule of thumb for organic content, check to make sure that your headline is different than all others on the first page of Google.
+As a rule of thumb for organic content – whether for SEO or YouTube or Pinterest – check to make sure that your headline is different than the others.

 Bonus Tip (Optional) – Use the following search query to find any identical headlines in Google: